apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

 ===========================================

 Spark 3.5 introduces Python user-defined table functions (UDTFs), a new type of user-defined function.
-Unlike scalar functions that return a single result value, a UDTF is invoked in the FROM clause and returns an entire relation as output.
+Unlike scalar functions that return a single result value for every input, UDTFs is invoked in the ``FROM`` clause of a query and returns an entire relation as output.
 Each UDTF call can accept zero or more arguments.
-These arguments can be scalar constant expressions or separate input relations.
+These arguments can either be scalar expressions or table arguments that represent entire input relations.

 Implementing a Python UDTF
 --------------------------